ModusCreateOrg/boing/md/DEVELOPING.md

 ## How to Play
-Genus is a simple game where you have to outsmart your AI opponent and land the ball behind his paddle.
+Boing is a simple game where you have to outsmart your AI opponent and land the ball behind his paddle.

 ![boing-gameplay.gif](./img/boing-gameplay.gif)